mliew21396/remote-work-u3/week-7/BONUS/README.md

 - Go through Codecademy's [JavaScript Track](http://www.codecademy.com/en/tracks/javascript)

 - Research adding JavaScript to Websites and incorporate some of what you learned into your blog.
 There is a lot of information out there on how to do this.
-You may find this chapter on [Web Building - Adding Code (JavaScript)](http://www.w3schools.com/website/web_spa_javascript.asp) from w3schools.com useful.
+You may find this chapter on [Web Building - Adding Code (JavaScript)](http://www.w3schools.com/website/web_spa_javascript.asp) from w3schools.com useful as a starting point.

 - Try working with nested arrays and objects in JavaScript to track data.
 See if you can access, modify, combine that data.
 Here are some ideas: